Skip to main content

 • optimization

 The game's optimization has received mixed reviews, with players noting significant glitches, poor textures, and performance issues, particularly on the PC version, which can lead to crashes.
-While the Steam Deck version offers smoother performance at 720p compared to the Switch release, it still suffers from occasional frame rate drops and bugs introduced in recent patches.
-Overall, while the game is enjoyable, its optimization leaves much to be desired, especially for those expecting a polished experience.
+While the Steam Deck version performs relatively well at 720p, it still suffers from occasional frame rate drops and video playback problems.
+Overall, the game is seen as a decent port, but it struggles with optimization, especially when compared to its original release on other platforms.

 • “It also helps that it's a very nicely optimized port, minus some FPS drops in the overworld when driving around and a few crashes that happened during my playthrough of the game.”